 American public education is under attack.

-It’s been under attack for a long time, but with the (at this writing) probable appointment of Betsy DeVos to Secretary of Education in the Trump administration, the threat to public education is greater than ever.
+It’s been under attack for a long time, but with Betsy DeVos as Secretary of Education, the threat to public education is greater than ever.
 We must act now to defend this great American institution.

-Although I am not a teacher, I have been involved in K-12 education for most of my career, from many different perspectives: head of an environmental education center working with K-12 schools; a substitute teacher in K-8 schools; more than a decade working with the noted researcher and founder of the Effective Schools framework and philosophy, Dr. Lawrence W. Lezotte; a 3-year stint at the university level with the MSU College of Education Office of K-12 Outreach; and a parent of three now grown children who were educated in public schools.
+Although I am not a teacher, I have been involved in K-12 education for most of my career, from many different perspectives: head of an environmental education center working with K-12 schools; a substitute teacher; more than a decade working with the noted researcher and founder of the Effective Schools framework and philosophy, Dr. Lawrence W. Lezotte; administrator of a superintendents’ association; a 3-year stint at the university level with the Michigan State University College of Education Office of K-12 Outreach; and a parent of three now-grown children who were educated in public schools.
 Perhaps my most critical experience in public education was as a student.
 I credit my K-12 education with literally saving my life.